IRA vs. 401(k): What's the difference?

 IRA and 401(k) definitions

-401(k) is a type of workplace retirement plan.
+401(k) is a type of employer-sponsored retirement plan.
 Depending on the industry you work in, your workplace retirement plan may be called a 403(b) or 457.

 An IRA is an individual retirement account that you open with a financial institution, either a bank or a brokerage firm.
 Types of IRAs available include traditional IRAs, Roth IRAs and even options for self-employed individuals and small business owners.